ArchiveTeam/terroroftinytown/README.md

         python3 -m terroroftinytown.tracker.export THE_CONFIG_FILE.conf output_dir

 The output directory will be created if it does not exists.
-Specify `--format urlteam` to export in old URLTeam format (no BEACON headers)
+Specify `--format urlteam` to export in old URLTeam format (no BEACON headers).
+You will need GNU Sort installed.

 A automatic script, to be run from cron, that drains the results, compress, and upload to Internet Archive is still being written.